SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Swarming/RollbackSwarming.md

 ## DELT

-For small systems, you can also use DELT to extract the elements.
+For small systems, an alternative is to use DELT to extract the latest version of the elements.
 You would then export the elements and reimport them once Swarming is disabled.

 1. Export the elements you wish to save, don't export any data from database, you only want the element xml files.
 1. [Manually disable Swarming](#manually-disabling-swarming-in-the-config-files)